 Well, now that you know, you should definitely celebrate.
-(Like you really needed a reason to drink tequila on a hot Sunday afternoon!)
+(Like you really needed a reason to drink tequila on a hot summer afternoon!)

 And since it’s a national holiday, I’m feeling very generous and thought I would give you a present.